 The role of the BSS Office is to administer the Scheme and the BSS Examiners.
 The BSS Office authorises examiners to examine vessels and issue BSS certifications.
 We also administer the annual BSS examiner registration process, arrange any necessary seminars and training courses and provide examiners with all of the BSS examination documentation and any necessary technical support they need.

-If you are still keen to become an examiner then please read all the information available to understand the considerable demands and responsibilities that come with the role before completing the online expression of interest form.
+If you are still keen to become an examiner then please read all the information available to understand the considerable demands and responsibilities that come with the role.
+Please note that we are not currently accepting expressions of interest.